 Finally, we can help you to compensate for your ‘unavoidable emissions’ while supporting good tree projects in the UK and in the tropics.

-If you don’t plan to use our calculator (which is for individuals, not businesses or organisation), there is more about dealing with your carbon here.
+If you don’t plan to use our calculator (which is for individuals, not businesses, organisations or groups), there’s more about dealing with your ‘unavoidable’ carbon here.

 Otherwise, follow the link below.
 Don’t worry if some questions are not framed perfectly for you.
 Just pick the option that seems closest – your results should come out about right.
 If you want to allow for other people, run the calculator for each person, then add the totals together.
 For other adults, answer as you would for yourself.
 For children just include things like flights and holidays where they clearly have a footprint that’s additional to yours.